 Colonoscopy is a safe, effective method of examining the full lining of the colon and rectum, using a long, flexible, tubular instrument.
-It is used to diagnose colon and rectum problems and to perform biopsies and remove colon polyps.
+Our experts in Colonoscopy Raleigh NC, diagnose colon and rectum problems and to perform biopsies and remove colon polyps.
 Most colonoscopies are done on an outpatient basis with minimal inconvenience and discomfort.

 Who should have a colonoscopy?

 Colonoscopy is routinely recommended to adults 50 years of age or older as part of a colorectal cancer screening program.
 Patients with a family history of colon or rectal cancer may have their colonoscopy at age 40.
 Your physician may also recommend a colonoscopy exam if you have change in bowel habit or bleeding, indicating a possible problem in the colon or rectum.

 Verify findings of polyps or tumors located with a barium enema exam

 Examine patients who test positive for blood in the stool